-I still need to learn how to do the maintenance of a generator 🙂 but we still haven’t left!
+I still need to learn how to do the maintenance of a generator 🙂 But we still haven’t left!

 #4 The Three Companies

 One thing I have learned during our life in Angola is that renting in Luanda has its own uniqueness – you need to be aware of the three companies.
 Meaning?
-You have to make sure that you can substitute the public companies: TCUL (transports) EPAL (Water) and EDEL (Electricity).
+You have to make sure that you can substitute the public companies: TCUL (transports) EPAL (Water), and EDEL (Electricity).
 Although they exist and provide the services, they are just unreliable!

 So, your house will always have to have a generator, an electric water pump, and a water tank.
-And you will have to have a car, service car or yours.
-Unfortunately, internet companies work as bad as the three above, but you have to live with it.
+And you will have to have a car, a service car or yours.
+Unfortunately, internet companies work as badly as the three above, but you have to live with it.
 There’s little you can do about it.

 #5 Being Alert

-I have learned to be safe about water and fresh food and to vigorously avoid mosquitoes due to the danger of typhoid fever malaria and other diseases.
-But don’t be too scared about this, I’ve never got typhoid or malaria (although almost everyone I know has) and only got robbed once and it only happened because I was slightly stupid.
+I have learned to be safe about water and fresh food and to vigorously avoid mosquitoes due to the danger of typhoid fever, malaria, and other diseases.
+But don’t be too scared about this.
+I’ve never got typhoid or malaria (although almost everyone I know has) and only got robbed once, and it only happened because I was slightly stupid.

 Yes, he was robbed on stage, with everyone watching 🙂

 As we have written several times before, street selling is part of Angolan culture.
-I have to say I’m not the biggest fan of buying things on the street but like everyone else, I do it regularly.
+I have to say I’m not the biggest fan of buying things on the street, but like everyone else, I do it regularly.
 One of the great things about it is that you can bargain a little or a lot.